career-artur/home/_pages/about.md

 I am Artur Schulz, a dedicated and results-driven IT professional with over 12 years of international experience in automotive IT and engineering.
 I am eager to contribute to your company's success and relocate to Dubai.

-🚀 Elevate and Diversify your organization with a reliable german IT spacialist with Exceptional Skills in ITSM, IT Infrastructure and Software Quality.
-Speaking multiple languages.
+🚀 Elevate and Diversify Your Organization
+Partner with a reliable German IT specialist offering exceptional expertise in IT Service Management (ITSM), IT Infrastructure, and Software Quality Assurance.
+Fluent in multiple languages and ready to drive innovation and efficiency across global teams.

 📚 Ready to take a closer look? **[View my cv](https://career-artur.github.io/home/cv/){:target="_blank"}**: Explore my qualifications, skills, and professional experience.